 In 2017, there are approximately 1.2 million Realtors out of 2.2 million active real estate licenses in the United States.
 The members subscribe to NAR’s Code of Ethics and Standards of Practice as well as continuing education.
 The typical Realtor is a 53-year-old female homeowner who attended college.
 Median income increased from $39,200 to $42,500 in 2016.

 According to NAR Chief Economist, Lawrence Yun, in an improving economy, the real estate business improved in 2017 as well as an increase in Realtor membership.
 However, it is a highly entrepreneurial business with some members earning six figure incomes while others earn less than $10,000.
 A recent survey reveals that 24% of members make under $10,000 and 24% make over $100,000 annually.
 Higher earners tend to have been in business longer, with those in business more than 16 years earning an average income of $78,850 and had 15 transactions.
 Realtors with 2 years or less experience had a median gross income of $8,930 from four transactions.

 Income also varied by license type with broker members having earned an average of $69,640 in 2016, while the median earnings for sales agents was $31,670.
 Overall, the median gross income increased 8% in 2016.
 Of course, salaried employees of a firm may represent that firm in sales transactions without licensing requirements.

-In sum, finding competent site agents usually requires identifying agents who have had success with single-site selling, a difficult task in a market dominated by agents with general sales experience.
+In sum, finding competent site agents usually requires identifying agents who have had success with single-site selling, a difficult task in a market dominated by agents with general sales experience; or you can start using new technological sites like or new markets like Imbrex for new opportunities.
 It often requires an enhanced performance income for superior results.